 - Breast tenderness or breast fullness

 - Weight gain (especially in the hips/thigh/butt region)

-- Changes to your menstrual cycle (menstrual irregularity, heavy menstrual flow or cramps/mood changes/migraines with your cycle)
+- Changes to your menstrual cycle (menstrual irregularity, heavy menstrual flow, or cramps/mood changes/migraines with your cycle)

-- Hair loss such as brittle hair, hair thinning or change in the color of your hair
+- Hair loss such as brittle hair, hair thinning, or change in the color of your hair

-- Problems with fertility (usually difficulty with conception compared to high risk of miscarriage with low progesterone)
+- Problems with fertility (usually difficulty with conception compared to a high risk of miscarriage with low progesterone)